"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 ---

 Edrine's mind wandered backward to her recent past.
-It was four nights past.
+It was four nights ago.

-Her foreman, Mr. Pell, had leaned against the sorting table, his appearance pale.
+Her foreman, Mr. Pell, was leaning against the sorting table with a pale appearance.

 "You should go home," she had told him.